Saturday, 27 June 2015

 Later Keith went to pay (€9.20) and was given a glass of Chablis for his trouble – they are very proud of their wine in this town.

 During the afternoon, cars, campervans, caravans and bikes poured in.
 There were some American cyclists in the enclosure next to us and we compared notes about our tents, our sleeping mats, our itineraries and so on.
-We also chatted with Dutch and Scottish neighbours in caravans.
+We also chatted with Dutch and Scottish neighbours, who were in caravans.

 Later a car arrived, driven by a very chatty German dentist.
 He said that he was on his way to Chartres, but since all the hotels in Chablis were booked out, he would sleep in his car.
 Actually he was not fond of France – he much preferred Italy, he said, and was learning the language.
 So we swapped to Italian and conversed laboriously, but with great enjoyment, for a while.

-As we passed the office on our way back to town for dinner, our hosts said that we could walk through the parkland beside the river, over a couple of footbridges, and get there more easily.
+As we passed the office on our way back to town for dinner, our hosts said that we could walk through the parkland beside the river, over a couple of footbridges, and get there more easily, and so it proved to be.

 Once back in town, we looked around for a restaurant and decided on the one that we had been to ten years ago, the Syracuse.
 The menu was good and its leafy courtyard looked very inviting.